jkkummerfeld/1ec-graph-parser/parser/training/README.md

 Finally, when making design decisions I often erred on the side of using more RAM to get higher speed (caching, etc).
 In each section below I mention how much RAM I used.

+## Assumptions

+If you want to train on different data you may break some assumptions in the code:

+- There are at most 100 POS tag types
+- There are at most 2^16 unique words
+- Sentences have at most 253 words

+The system may still run when these assumptions are violated (sorry...), but could behave strangely.
+Number of arc types and spine types should be fine up to 2^32 (though memory will be issue before that point).

 ## Spine Tagger

 This is unlike all the other stages since it is a separate program.
 The arguments used are: